All Episodes

 He's like, seriously, man, my feet.

-Yeah, that's that's exactly what he's saying.
+Yeah, that's exactly what he's saying.

-Um, surprised me about this dog is that he does not react to pain like other dogs.
+One of the things that surprised me about this dog is that he does not react to pain like other dogs.

 I didn't even know about it until a couple hours later.

-And so of course I I treated it.
+And so, of course, I treated it.

 But he wasn't reacting to it at all.

-Whereas I have another dog that is just the worst wimp ever, that any little thing is like, ah, like it's the end of the world.
+Whereas I have another dog that is just the worst wimp ever, that any little thing is like, like it's the end of the world.

-Uh so your other dog that you said is more of a wimp.
+So your other dog that you said is more of a wimp.

 What kind of dog is he?

-Uh blue healer.
+Okay, blue healer.

 Yeah.